NIkkiDC/libraryJava/README.md

 ## 📇 Project Description

 This project was created to find famous Black authors that often go un-noticed.
 In honor of Juneteenth we would like everyone around the word to add their famous black authors.
+You can search up black authors, and some of the books they've written, as well as add black authors, and the books they have written.
 This project was created with a monolithic approach utilizing spring boot and its modules.
 <br>

 ## 🛠️ Tools & Tech